 Motivated misreporting occurs when respondents give incorrect responses to survey questions to shorten the interview; studies have detected this behavior across many modes, topics, and countries.
 This paper tests whether motivated misreporting affects responses in a large survey of household purchases, the U. S. Consumer Expenditure Interview Survey.
 The data from this survey inform the calculation of the official measure of inflation, among other uses.
 Using a parallel web survey and multiple imputation, this paper estimates the size of the misreporting effect without experimentally manipulating questions in the survey itself.
 Results suggest that household purchases are underreported by approximately 5 percentage points in three sections of the first wave of the survey.
-The approach used here, involving a web survey built to mimic the expenditure survey, could be applied in other large surveys where budget or logistical constraints prevent experimentation
+The approach used here, involving a web survey built to mimic the expenditure survey, could be applied in other large surveys where budget or logistical constraints prevent experimentation.

 The U.S. Consumer Expenditure Interview Survey asks many filter questions to identify the items that households purchase.
 Each reported purchase triggers follow-up questions about the amount spent and other details.
 We test the hypothesis that respondents learn how the questionnaire is structured and underreport purchases in later waves to reduce the length of the interview.
 We analyze data from 10,416 four-wave respondents over two years of data collection.
 We find no evidence of decreasing data quality over time; instead, panel respondents tend to give higher quality responses in later waves.
 The results also hold for a larger set of two-wave respondents.